SARSteer: Safeguarding Large Audio-Language Models via Safe-Ablated Refusal Steering: Experiment

 \subsection{Ablation Studies}

 \paragraph{Effectiveness of Different Components.} We test the effectiveness of different components of our SARSteer.
-Specifically, we define three versions with different important components ablated for comparison. \textbf{V1:} directly use the text-derived refusal vector \(\hat{v}^l\) (Equation~\ref{equ:harm_sv}) for activation steering; \textbf{V2:} ablate the safe refusal vector on \(\hat{v}^l\) rather than the PCA decomposed safe subspace; \textbf{V3:} our full implementation of SARSteer.
+Specifically, we define three versions with different important components ablated for comparison. \textbf{V1:} directly use the text-derived refusal vector \(\hat{v}^l\) (Equation~\ref{equ:harm_sv}) for activation steering; \textbf{V2:} the alternative safe-space ablation using the projected safe subspace on \(\hat{v}^l\) rather than the PCA decomposed safe subspace, where the final steering vector $\hat{v} _ {V2}^l$ can be formulated as

+\textbf{V3:} our full implementation of SARSteer.
 Figure~\ref{fig:abl_asrbrr} shows the ASR (left) and BRR (right) of the three versions.
 We can observe that V3 consistently performs near the best with high ASR and BRR, while V1 and V2 fall behind.
 Compared to V3, V1 performs similarly on ASR with a relatively low BRR, indicating that \(\hat{v}^l\) is effective in terms of harmfulness, while the helpfulness struggles with the over-refusal issue.
 In contrast, V2 fails mainly on ASR, indicating that PCA is essential to purify a safe subspace.